AdityaSeth777/PCC-CS391/4.4 - Double Linked List & Operations/Readme.md

+Question -> Implement Doubly Linked List and perform insertion, deletion, display and reverse in C

 ```This code is an implementation of a doubly linked list in C. It defines a Node struct with three members: data, prev (a pointer to the previous node in the list), and next (a pointer to the next node in the list).```

 The program then defines several functions for working with doubly linked lists: